Do you want to create an advanced search form in WordPress for custom posts types?

 Why Create an Advanced Search Form for Custom Post Types in WordPress?

-If you have many different content types, then a custom post type search form lets you help your visitors more easily find the most relevant content.
+If you have lots of different content on your site, then a custom post type search form can often improve the visitor experience.

 With that said, let’s show you how to create an advanced search form for custom post types in WordPress.